chidimi/334-game/README.md

 ## usage

-caution: this command generate json file to your current directory
+caution: this command generates json file to your current directory

 ```npx 334-stopwatch-game```